02 April, 2014 | (01 hr)

 On our webcast, we’ll discuss the potential impact of current and proposed rules on corporate political and philanthropic activity, how companies can ensure that they understand the changing rules, providing appropriate board oversight, ensuring against reputational injury, and can anticipate where things are headed with respect to corporate political activity regulation.

 Who Should Attend: General Counsel, political compliance lawyers, government affairs professionals, corporate secretaries, heads of citizenship/CSR.

 As head of McKenna Long & Aldridge’s Political Law Team, Stefan C. Passantino has a nationwide practice focusing on representing corporations, interest groups, political figures, and other entities with respect to state and federal election law, campaign finance, pay-to-play and lobbyin...Full Bio

 Wesley Bizzell serves as Assistant General Counsel, External Affairs and Director of Political Law and Ethics Programs for Altria Client Services LLC (“ALCS”).
 Mr. Bizzell provides in-house legal counsel on matters relating to the political, legislative, and lobbying activities of Alt...Full Bio

-Marcel Bucsescu serves as Co-Program Director of The Conference Board Council of Chief Legal Officers.
-Bucsescu is also executive director of the Ira M. Millstein Center for Global Markets and Corporate Ownership at Columbia Law School, where he leads fundraising, events, special research project...Full Bio
+Marcel Bucsescu is a Co-Program Director of The Conference Board Chief Legal Officers Council.
+Bucsescu has also served Executive Director of the Ira M. Millstein Center for Global Markets and Corporate Ownership at Columbia Law School and led strategic initiatives for the Office of the CEO at LR...Full Bio